-The Authority shall forward copies of the Audited Financial Statements and Report of the Auditor to Participating Municipalities and the Minister of Natural Resources and Forestry in accordance with Section 38 of the Act and will make the Audited Financial Statements available to the public.
+The Authority shall forward copies of the Audited Financial Statements and Report of the Auditor to Participating Municipalities and the Minister in accordance with Section 38 of the Act and will make the Audited Financial Statements available to the public.
 The Audited Financial Statements will be available to the public on the Authority's website, and at the Administrative Offices.